Research and Links

 -

-Inequities persist in college eligibility among racial/ethnic groups.
-In 2015, 72% of Asian American high school graduates and 50% of white high school graduates completed the course requirements for University of California and/or California State University entrance, compared to about one-third of Hispanic/Latino (35%), Native Hawaiian/Pacific Islander (35%), African American/black (33%), and American Indian/Alaska Native graduates (30%).
+Inequities persist in college eligibility across racial/ethnic groups.
+In 2019, 75% of Asian and 55% of white graduates statewide completed the course requirements for UC or CSU entrance, compared with fewer than 45% of their Hispanic/Latino (44%), African American/black (40%), and American Indian/Alaska Native (31%) peers.

 Receive Kidsdata News